2S101 Harter Road, Kaneville, IL 60144 PH: 630-557-2858

 What is my Equalized Assessed Value based on?

 The state property tax code requires that your Equalized Assessed Value (EAV) should be about one-third of the fair cash value of your property as of January 1 of the current assessment year based on sales that took place in the prior three years.
-The 2017 EAV is based on sales that took place in 2014, 2015, and 2016.
+The 2018 EAV will be based on sales that took place in 2015, 2016, and 2017.

 Why are my taxes so high?